 All other school policy documents can be found on the policies section of the website.

 Coursework, Controlled Assessments and Non-Examination Assessments

 Some subjects involve elements coursework, controlled assessments and non-examination assessments many of which are completed prior to the main examinations in May/June.
 More information about the subjects can be found by clicking here to view the subject specific sections of the webpages.

-Regulations and guidance on completing these assessments are issued to students in the Public Examinations Handbook.
+Regulations and guidance on completing these assessments are issued to students in the Student Assessment Handbook.